department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

   -	**Not this:** Sign on to make an appointment.

-Social Security number: Don't capitalize "number."
+Social Security number: Lowercase "number."

 special claim: Define on first mention in body copy as "a claim for special needs linked to your service-connected disability."
 Include definition in another sentence, as a parenthetical, or set off with commas.